August 19, 2020

-On Tuesday, July 21 the FYSA Board of Directors unanimously voted to amend several FYSA Rules regarding the ‘15 mile rule’.
+On Tuesday, August 18, 2020 the FYSA Board of Directors unanimously voted to amend several FYSA Rules regarding the ‘15 mile rule’ again.
 This action was taken in accordance with FYSA Bylaw 13.2:

 13.2 RULES AND REGULATIONS